dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 ### Auto interface implementation

-**User scenario:** As a generator author I want to be able to implement the properties of the interfaces decoraated with a specific attribute automatically for a user.
+**User scenario:** As a generator author I want to be able to implement the properties of the interfaces decorated with a specific attribute automatically for a user.

 **Solution:** Require the user to decorate the interface that they want to self-implement with the `[AutoImplement]` Attribute; Require the user to make the classes that implement the decorated interface be a `partial class`.
 Provide that attribute in a `RegisterPostInitializationOutput` step.
 Register for callbacks on the classes with